AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return true if t is a classwide TypeDecl.

+.. function:: is_composite_type(decl)

+    Given a BaseTypeDecl, returns whether the declared type is a composite Ada type (record, array, task or protected).

 .. function:: is_constant_object(node)

     Return true is node represents a constant object, false otherwise